 No discussion posts required for the week.

 Start working on your second Analysis Paper to be entitled, "Ministry Priorities of Campbell and Stone."
-The Paper will be due July 27th at 11:59 pm.
+The Paper will be due before week 12.
 Remember that you also need to be compiling sources and ideas for your final paper.

 Read the article on Educational Perspectives of the Restoration Fathers and be prepared to answer discussion question next week.